Ircama/construct-gallery/README.md

 In the previous form which uses the *example_bytes* attribute, the keywords defined in *contextkw* are globally available for all samples.

-In addition, *construct_gallery* allows using the *example_dict* attribute, which associates a reference to each byte sequence:
+In addition, *construct_gallery* allows using the *example_dict* attribute, which associates a reference ("reference", with customizable key label) to each byte sequence("binary", fixed key):

 ```python
 from collections import OrderedDict